Likhith011/Image-Prediction/README.md

 **License & Contact**

 This project does not include a license by default.
-Add a `LICENSE` file to specify terms (for example, MIT License).

 For questions or collaboration, open an issue or contact the repository owner.